-When the threshold value is 20, the trigger rate is as high as 4 kHz, the data transfer is about 7 MB/s and the dead time is about only a few percent (3-4%).
+When the threshold value is 20 the trigger rate is as high as 4 kHz, the data transfer is about 7 MB/s (before RDS) and the dead time is about 3%.

-The Total Dead Time is the logical-OR of all dead time components, in particular through the DAQ chain these are: Dead Time on Transfer asserted by each Local Station during the data transfer to the FEE; L1 and L2 dead time that comes from the L1 and L2 controller FIFOs when they are almost full.
+The Total Dead Time is the logical-OR of all dead time components, in particular through the DAQ chain these are: Dead Time on Transfer asserted by each LS during the data transfer to the FEE; L1 and L2 dead time that comes from the L1 and L2 controller FIFOs when they are almost full.